 Mining in the town of Jharia has caused widespread pollution and illness, as well as a number of injuries and deaths from workers and locals falling into open pits of fiery coal.

-From this Friday, students on the MA Photojournalism and Documentary Photography course at the London College of Communication will be exhibiting their final projects.
-There was no specific brief, but the title chosen for the show – "In the Forest of Things" – is inspired by a quote from journalist Ryszard Kapuściński, in which he states that, to tell authentic stories, one must "[penetrate them] as deeply as possible".
+Beginning this Friday, students on the MA Photography course at the London College of Communication will be exhibiting their final projects.
+There was no specific brief, but the title chosen for the show—"In the Forest of Things"—is inspired by a quote from journalist Ryszard Kapuściński, in which he states that, to tell authentic stories, one must "[penetrate them] as deeply as possible."
 We spoke to a few of the photography students about their chosen case studies and will be running one interview a day in the run-up to the opening of the show.

 This year will mark a century since fires began perpetually burning under the Indian mining town of Jharia.
-Caused by the collapse of deep-lying coal mines, the whole town is now constantly filled with toxic fumes, with the pollution causing deaths in nearby towns and villages.
+Caused by the collapse of deep-lying coal mines, the town is now constantly filled with toxic fumes, with the pollution causing deaths in Jharia as well as nearby towns and villages.
 Injuries or fatalities from workers falling into the pits of fiery coal are also common.

-Mining companies in the area have been battling for years to stem the fires, with some results in certain areas and little success elsewhere.
-Of course, any good work is negated in the eyes of locals by the fact improper practices in the past have led to so many deaths and the displacement of an estimated 100,000 families in the vicinity of Jharia.
+Mining companies in the area have been battling for years to stem the fires, with minimal success.
+As well, any progress made often fails to impress the locals because of their built-up resentment over the improper work practices that have led to these deaths and the displacement of an estimated 100,000 families in the vicinity of Jharia.

-I spoke to photographer Seb Heseltine, who visited the town in 2015, about the realities of life and work in Jharia.
+I spoke to photographer Seb Heseltine, who visited the town in 2015, about the realities of life and work in the region.

 VICE: What brought your attention to Jharia?